 Dr. Jim frequently travels the country speaking about the importance of good family nutrition.
 In his entertaining lectures, he shares many of the nutritional changes that keep his family healthy and helped him lose more than 40 pounds!
 He is most passionate about the vital role that nutrition plays in a variety of medical and behavioral problems.

 Dr. Jim’s personal passions include endurance cycling, triathlons, sailboat racing and musical theater with his daughter, Lea.
 His favorite role has been Harold Hill in “The Music Man.”
 Other recent favorite productions include “Joseph and the Technicolor Dream Coat” (French brother), “The Wizard of Oz” (Cowardly Lion), “Annie” (Rooster), “Fiddler on the Roof” (Lazar Wolf) “Oliver!
 (Mr. Bumble) and Big River (King).
 In his free time, Dr. Jim enjoys snow skiing, hiking, and mountain biking (especially during a beautiful sunrise!).

 Robert W. Sears, MD, is a father of three, board-certified in pediatrics, and a co-author in the Sears Parenting Library.
 “Dr. Bob,” as he likes to be called by his little patients, earned his medical degree at Georgetown University School of Medicine in 1995.
 He did his pediatric internship and residency at Children’s Hospital-Los Angeles, finishing in 1998.
-Dr. Bob is the proud father of three active boys, Andrew, age 22, Alex, age 19, and Joshua, age 13.
-He and his wife, Cheryl, reside in Dana Point, CA. In his spare time, Dr. Bob enjoys the California waves, mountain biking, coaching his kids’ football teams, and trying to keep up with his three children, and getting lost in science fiction novels when all else is quiet.
+Dr. Bob is the proud father of three active boys, Andrew, age 25, Alex, age 22, and Joshua, age 16.
+He and his wife, Cheryl, reside in Dana Point, CA. In his spare time, Dr. Bob enjoys the California waves, mountain biking, coaching his kids’ football teams, trying to keep up with his three children, and getting lost in science fiction novels when all else is quiet.